 For a fun spring adventure, bike Highway 40 from Highwood House Junction to Cat Creek Falls Day Use, then hike to a pretty waterfall.
-This section of Highway 40 is closed each year until June 14, so you can ride the road without cars!
+This section of Highway 40 is closed each year from December 1 – June 14, so you can ride the road without cars!

 Spirits are high and the music is pumping as we head south on the Cowboy Trail.
 Mountains dominate the western horizon and cows dot the landscape.
 We’re excited to do a little road riding without cars, but our first objective is trail snacks from Longview Jerky Shop.
 After choosing our favorite flavors of beef jerky, we’re on the final stretch (30 minutes) to Highwood Junction.

 Winding through the foothills that are growing bigger by the minute, we’re brought to a halt by bighorn sheep on the road.
 They take their time crossing, and I decide to follow suit and slow down.
 There are lots of animals around here!
 A few minutes later, we see a herd of deer, then some cows that have managed to get over the Texas gate.

 At Highwood Junction, we join the queue of cars on the side of the road and unload the bikes.
 It’s six kilometres to Cat Creek Day Use, with a couple big hills en route, but the kids (9 & 10) have no trouble at all.
 We see cyclists of all ages on the road, but not as many as we usually see on the north side of Highway 40 near King Creek Ridge.
 We stop briefly at Mount Armstrong Viewpoint to take in the views and read the sign, then cruise downhill (mostly) to Cat Creek Day Use.